 Since the events of this non-destructive surface science method happen quickly, this application requires the use of mass filters that provide high stability and fast response times.
 Our EXTREL™ Quadrupole Mass Filters and RF/DC Power Supplies are the ideal choice for Scattering applications.

 Materials that are analyzed using the Laser Ablation application include those among the following industries: Semiconductor, Aerospace, Nanomaterials, Biomedical, and Nuclear.
 To perform surface analysis, surface cleaning, and the removal and redistribution of specific materials, deposition and Carbon Nanotube production, researchers rely on the application of Laser Ablation.
 Laboratory scientists depend on our MAX System Mass Spectrometers for most of these applications.
 Coupled with high performance and high speed, these detection systems also provide high sensitivity and high abundance sensitivity to monitor low level components in a high background.

-We also offer Plasma Analysis/Molecular Beam Systems that give our MAX-LT Systems the ability to monitor higher pressure applications.
+We also offer Plasma Analysis/Molecular Beam Systems that gives our the ability to monitor higher pressure applications.
 Various mass range options allow the user to measure all parameters necessary, from measurements of atomic hydrogen levels to Carbon Nanotubes.

 MATERIALS & CATALYSIS RESEARCH